oconnor663/jacko.io/posts/snooze.md

 > reasoning—that you can understand important behavior by looking at code
 > directly around the behavior, then use the type system to scale that up to
 > global correctness.<br>
-> \- [Rain][cancelling_async_rust]
+> \- [_Cancelling async Rust_][cancelling_async_rust]

 Even if we like the suggestions above, what's the general rule here?
-We really need something that tools like Clippy can check automatically.
+For high-level application code, we need something that tools like Clippy can check automatically.
 I propose:

 **Don't pin things in async functions.**[^handle]